shabalin13/Arithmetic-PvP/README.md

 ## Code

+* **Static analyzer results:**
-*  Here is the link of our linter worlflow: [lint.yml](https://github.com/shabalin13/Arithmetic-PvP/actions/workflows/linter.yml)
+Here is the link of our linter worlflow: [lint.yml](https://github.com/shabalin13/Arithmetic-PvP/actions/workflows/linter.yml). ([NOTICE]   All file(s) linted successfully with no errors detected)
-*  Test coverage
+* **Testing:**
+At this stage of development, we only performed manual testing.
+Since our project is still in the development stage, we think that it makes no sense to add tests for code that changes quite often.

 <!-- CONTACTS -->